Skip to main content

 You can change the orientation of your Swimlane's row headers if you need more space to display field names.
 The default orientation is Horizontal.

-1. Still in the Layout tab, find the Headers label.
+1. Still in the Layout tab, find the Header Direction setting.

 Format colors